sparisi/gym_minatar/README.md

         <li>Every time the player emerges and submerges again, difficulty increases
         (enemies and divers move faster, respawn time decreases).</li>
         <li>The player has 6 actions (LEFT, DOWN, RIGHT, UP, SHOOT, NO-OP) and
-        the observation space has 4 channels for (in order): player and bars (oxygen and divers), fishes, submarines and bullets, divers.</li>
+        the observation space has 6 channels for (in order): player and bullets, fishes, submarines and bullets, divers, oxygen bar, and divers carried bar.</li>
-        <li>This game is <b>partially observable</b>, because observations
+        <li>This game is <b>partially observable</b>.
+First, observations
-        don't encode shooting cooldown time.
-However, most of the time this can be inferred by how far the player bullet has traveled.</li>
+        don't encode shooting cooldown time (although this can be inferred from how far the player bullet has traveled).
+Second, oxygen reserve is not accurately represented (although the player does not need to know it exactly to act optimally).</li>
       <ul>
     </td>
   </tr>